Miryung KimAssistant Professor

 statistical analysis of open source project data to allow

 News: I accepted an

 and will start there from September 2014.
 If you are interested in

 Topics: Software engineering, software evolution

 BiographyMiryung Kim has been an assistant professor in the Department of Electrical and Computer Engineering at the University of Texas at Austin since 2009.
 She received her B.S. in Computer Science from Korea Advanced Institute of Science and Technology in 2001 and her M.S. and Ph.D. in Computer Science and Engineering from the University of Washington under the supervision of Dr. David Notkin in 2003 and 2008 respectively.
-She received NSF CAREER award, Microsoft Software Engineering Innovation Foundation Award in 2011, and IBM Jazz Innovation Award in 2009, and a Google Faculty Research Award in 2014.
-She also spent her time as a visiting researcher at the Research in Software Engineering (RiSE) group at Microsoft Research during the summer of 2011.
-She ranked No. 1 among all engineering and science students in KAIST in 2001 and received Korean Ministry of Education, Science, and Technology Award, the highest honor given to an undergraduate student in Korea.
+She received an NSF CAREER award in 2011, a Microsoft Software Engineering Innovation Foundation Award in 2011, and an IBM Jazz Innovation Award in 2009, and a Google Faculty Research Award in 2014.
+She also spent time as a visiting researcher at the Research in Software Engineering (RiSE) group at Microsoft Research during the summer of 2011.
+She ranked No. 1 among all engineering and science students in KAIST in 2001 and received the Korean Ministry of Education, Science, and Technology Award, the highest honor given to an undergraduate student in Korea in 2001.

 I am actively recruiting strong students who are interested in software engineering.
 I am interested in new colleagues at all levels: undergraduates, graduate students, and post-docs.

 NewsKim is moving to UCLA's Computer Science Department, effective Sept 1st 2014.

 Kim receives a Google Faculty Research Award.

 Kim is serving on ICSE 2015 program committees.